LokeCarlsson/1DV610_A2/README.md

-# Login_1DV608
+# Login_1DV610

-Interface repository for 1DV608 assignment 2 and 4
+### This is the master branch for 1DV610 and is used for Assignment 2, for Assignment 4 see branch "Refactor"